TechShieldOlamide/ndpr-compliance-toolkit/data-processing-agreement.md

 ## 11. Governing Law

-This agreement is governed by the laws of the Federal Republic of Nigeria including the NDPR 2019 and the Nigeria Data Protection Act 2023.
+This agreement is governed by the laws of the Federal Republic of Nigeria including the Nigeria Data Protection Act (NDPA) 2023 and enforced by the National Data Protection Commission (NDPC).

 ---